eherra/catebook/README.md

 If you want to search for other cates from the platform, press ***Search profiles*** from navigation bar and you will be direceted to **page below:**
 <img src="https://github.com/eherra/catebook/blob/main/src/main/resources/images/searchpage.png" witdth="827%" height="519">

-From the page you can search for Cates around the platform by their cate name.
+From the page you can search for cates around the platform by their cate name.

 ### Profile page
 Hitting from navigation bar ***Profile page*** link, you will be directed to:
 <img src="https://github.com/eherra/catebook/blob/main/src/main/resources/images/profilepage.png" witdth="827%" height="519">

-In the photo above, you are seeing a profile page as a visitor.
+In the photo above, you are seeing a profile page as *a visitor*.

-In a case where you are visiting your own profile page, a field appears on the below of the your profile photo where you can add photos to your photo album.
+In a case where you are visiting your *own* profile page, the field *(photo below)* appears on the below of the your profile photo where you can add photos to your photo album.

 <img src="https://github.com/eherra/catebook/blob/main/src/main/resources/images/loggedUser.png">